Polikarpov I-180: Design and development

-The I-180 represented a further development of the basic I-16 design in order to take advantage of the new radial engines coming into service.
+The I-180 represented a further development of the basic I-16 design in order to take advantage of the more powerful radial engines coming into service.
 It was designed to meet a requirement of the Soviet Air Force of January 1938 for a new interceptor aircraft with a radial engine.
 It was preceded by a series of projected I-16 variants with a more powerful Tumansky M-88 two-row radial engine: I-161, I-162, I-163, I-164, I-165, I-166 and I-167.

 The I-180 was a single-engine, low-wing monoplane aircraft of mixed construction with a duraluminum frame covered in plywood and fabric.
 The pilot sat near the tailfin in an open cockpit with a windshield similar to the I-16.
 The landing gear was retracted pneumatically, including the tail wheel.
 The main visual difference between the I-180 and I-16 was a new wing with a perpendicular straight leading edge, and an aerodynamically refined fuselage with a longer slim engine cowling.
 The new fighter was to be powered by an 820 kW (1,100 hp) M-88 engine, a development of the license-built Gnome-Rhône Mistral Major (known as M-85 in the USSR), and represented the next step in evolution from the 1937 I-165-11 prototype.
 The proposed armament consisted of four 7.62 mm (0.3 in) ShKAS machine guns and 200 kg (440 lb) of bombs.
 Dmitriy Tomashevich was assigned as the lead designer.

 The ill-fated development of the I-180 started early on.
 The only version of the M-88 available at the time used reduction gear requiring a very large propeller, at least 3.2 m in diameter – massive for an aircraft that in layout and dimensions resembled an I-16 with an elongated nose.
 Even before leaving the drawing board, the fighter had to be redesigned for an M-88R engine with reduction gear and a constant-speed propeller.
 The projected top speed fell from 572 km/h (355 mph) to 557 km/h (345 mph).
 The first prototype, however, was eventually fitted with a similar M-87 950 hp engine, because the M-88R was not ready.
 The prototype was built at Number 156 Factory in Moscow.